mixn/carbon-now-cli/readme.md

 *It just works.* ™

-Any time you use `-i`, `carbon-now-cli` will automatically reuse those settings for its next run.
+Any time you use `-i`, `carbon-now-cli` will automatically re-use those settings for its next run.

 So you can `carbon-now <file> -i` and `carbon-now <file>` from there on — the output will always look as pretty as the one where you’ve used `-i`. 😊